 Let Your Kids Know How You’re Going to File Your Taxes

-I know that we said earlier that you don’t have to drag your children into your accountant’s office to learn about how taxes work, but it can be the best way to teach your kid about taxes.
+I know that we said earlier that you don’t have to drag your children into your accountant’s office to learn about how taxes work versus untaxed income, but it can be one of the best ways to teach your kids about taxes.
 If you do your taxes yourself and don’t have an accountant, involving them in the process, depending on their age, isn’t such a bad idea either.

 We don’t want to give our children some impression that the taxes we pay are something to fear or that paying taxes is horrible.
 In that vein, we certainly don’t want them to think that it is such a daunting task that any person in their right mind will try and avoid filing taxes on their own.
 These days, with the help of online tax preparation software, it has never been easier for people to file their taxes independently.
 Most online tax prep software provides guidance to the average American who wants to complete their tax filing simply and affordably.